 - A current inspection report

-- A copy of the will showing that you are entitled to inherit the vehicle, if applicable
+- A copy of the will showing that you are entitled to inherit the vehicle

 - The original death certificate or a certified copy